Filbert88/Algeo02-22021/README.md

 This guide will walk you through setting up a virtual environment and running a Flask application for the first time.

 ## Initialize Virtual Environment
+### Only if you haven't set up the virtual environment.
 1. Open your terminal or command prompt.

 2. Navigate to your project directory.